Pluri-cotangent maps of surfaces of general type: Pluri-cotangent maps and Gauss maps

 By \cite[Appendix A]{Laz04} there is a relative $n$th Veronese embedding $\nu_n \colon \mathbb{P}(\Omega_X ) \to \mathbb{P}(S^n \Omega_X)$ such that, for every $x \in X$, the fibre $\mathbb{P}(\Omega_X(x))$ of $\mathbb{P}(\Omega_X)$ over $x$ is sent to a rational normal curve of degree $n$ inside the $n$-dimensional projective space $\mathbb{P}(S^n\Omega_X(x))$.
 Moreover, passing to projective bundles in the evaluation map \eqref{eq:surjectivity-1}, we get a morphism $e_n \colon \mathbb{P}(S^n \Omega_X) \to \mathbb{P}(H^0(X, \, S^n \Omega_X))$ and a factorization of $\psi_n$ of the form

 Let us now consider two important examples: the case where $\Omega_X$ is ample and the case where $\Omega_X$ is globally generated.

 \begin{example} \textbf{The case where $\Omega_X$ is ample.} If $\Omega_X$ is ample, then it is automatically strongly semi-ample, see \cite[Theorem 6.1.10]{Laz04}, and the Chern numbers of $X$ satisfy the inequality $c_1^2-c_2 >0$, see \cite{Kl69}.
-Furthermore, by \cite[Example 6.1.5 and Theorem 6.1.15]{Laz04}, the ampleness of $\Omega_X$ is equivalent to the fact that $e_n$ is finite onto its image.
+If $S^n \Omega_X$ is globally generated, by \cite[Example 6.1.5 and Theorem 6.1.15]{Laz04} the ampleness of $\Omega_X$ is equivalent to the fact that $e_n$ is finite onto its image.
 Summing up, we can state what follows:

 \emph{Assume that $S^n \Omega_X$ is globally generated.
 Then the $n$th cotangent map $\psi_n$ is a finite morphism onto its image $X_n$ if and only if $\Omega_X$ is ample}.

 For the sake of completeness, let us shortly explain how to construct surfaces for which $\Omega_X$ is strongly semi-ample but not ample.
 Let $A$ be an abelian 3-fold containing an elliptic curve $E$, and let $X \subset A$ be a sufficiently positive, smooth divisor containing $E$.
 Then $X$ is a surface of general type whose Albanese morphism $a_X \colon X \to \operatorname{Alb}(X)$ coincides with the inclusion $X \to A$.
 Since $A$ contains no rational curves, the same is true for $X$, which is therefore a minimal model with ample $K_X$.
 Furthermore, since $\Omega_X$ is a quotient of $\Omega_A|_X=\mathcal{O}_X^{\oplus 3}$, it follows that $\Omega_X$ is globally generated, hence strongly semi-ample.
 However, $\Omega_X$ is not ample: in fact, varieties with ample cotangent bundle are Kobayashi hyperbolic (\cite[Theorem 6.3.26]{Laz04}), in particular, they do not contain any elliptic curves.
 For a detailed analysis of a similar construction in codimension $2$, see Subsection \ref{subsec:complete-intersections}.